rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

           gsl::span<int> result);
 ```

-Here we're declaring an operation taking three _views_ of 1-dimensional vectors, implemented by adding the first two together into the third.
+Here we're declaring an operation taking three _views_ of 1-dimensional vectors, implemented by adding the first two together into `result`.
 In the last part of this tutorial, I'll single out 1 aspect of this operation worthy of further explanation: `gsl::span<T>`, and it's implications for memory management.

 <br>

 ### The `gsl::span<T>`

 A `gsl::span<T>` is a view over contiguous memory, intended as an alternative to the error-prone `(pointer, length)` idiom.
 It also supports describing the shape and span of n-dimensional data.
-It forms a part of the _Guidelines Support Library_ (GSL) library.
-GSL is a support library for the [C++ core guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), a attempt by the C++ standards committee to produce a set of rules and best practice for writing modern C++.
+It forms a part of the _Guidelines Support Library_ (GSL) library, which is a support library for the [C++ core guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), an ambitious attempt by the C++ standards committee to produce a set of rules and best practice for writing modern C++.

-Passing views and sub-views of n-dimensional vectors, rather than the data itself, forms an important part of writing language bindings that pass large amounts of data through the layers of a binding.
+Passing views and sub-views of n-dimensional vectors around, rather than the data itself, forms an important part of writing language bindings that manipulate large amounts of data through the layers of a binding.
 By passing views, we can aim to avoid unnecessary memory allocation and copying.
-When incorporating other hardware (e.g. GPUs) this topic becomes especially important, and can make or break application performance since copying (back and forth between various bits of hardware) becomes unavoidable.
-This will impact the way your library is designed.
+When incorporating other hardware (e.g. GPUs) this topic becomes especially important, and can make or break application performance since some copying (back and forth between various bits of hardware) becomes unavoidable.
+This should impact the way your library is designed, and indeed, some languages have special mechanisms to support this in a standardized way (e.g. the Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html)).

 <br>

 ### Ownership and Garbage Collection

-Let's be more concrete about what a `gsl::span<T>` _is_ in memory management terms.
+Let's be more concrete about what a view-like type such as `gsl::span<T>` actually _is_ in memory management terms.
 When a view goes out of scope, the data being viewed remains valid because it's owned by something else – it's a _non-owning_ reference to some data.
 In more technical terms, the _lifetime_ of this data is not bounded by the lifetime of the view.
 This is in contrast to, say, a `std::vector<T>` and the data it owns; in this case the data contained within a `vector` is bounded by its lifetime.

 The concepts of lifetime and ownership are a pervasive part of binding to languages that have automatic memory management (AMM) schemes.
 In our case, the data being referenced by the `gsl::span<T>`'s are owned by the target language runtime.
 For our kernel operation to work correctly, we may need to interact with this memory management scheme to ensure the referenced data (and by implication, the `gsl::span<T>`'s) remains valid for the duration of the operation.

 Typically, when working within the confines of a language with AMM, an object's lifetime is determined, transparently, by a garbage collector.
 As soon as these objects are referenced from outside the runtime (say by a native extension) you will occasionally need to make the AMM scheme aware about your intentions more explicitly.
 The specific mechanism(s) used to do this vary across languages, but the basic principles about lifetimes and ownership are the same.

 For using our `gsl::span<T>`, we need to ensure the AMM of the target runtime doesn't free, or (in the case of a compacting garbage collector, move) the underlying data.
 To this end, the IDL-like wrappers we've used in this tutorial provide varying degrees of support in addition to what's provided by the raw API.
-The source code accompanying this tutorial offers a demonstration, but here is an overview:
+The source code accompanying this tutorial offers a demonstration in each language, but here is an overview:

 #### Memory management overview